In a Nutshell:

 It’s far from perfect, and it’s offered by a brand that doesn’t have a lot of market heft, but it’s a sturdy and capable little performer, and as long as you don’t need something optimized for heavy daily use, it’s a good option.

-An Overview of the Space Seating Professional AirGrid Chair
+Key Features of the Space Seating Professional AirGrid Chair

 Chair Specifications

-Before we go any further here in our Space Seating Professional AirGrid review, let’s take a quick look at the chair’s basic stats.
+Before we go any further in our Space Seating Professional AirGrid review, let’s take a quick look at the chair’s basic stats.
 Here they are:

-Okay, so the first thing to say is this: Although this chair has the word “petite” in its name, this is not a chair designed for tiny people.
+Okay, so the first thing to say is this: Although this chair has the word “petite” in its name, it is not designed for tiny people.
 The stats, though, are curious, which makes this model fairly narrowly targeted.
-Here’s what we mean:

 So what does that mean?